arthur-debert/unifill/README.txt

     The default configuration will use the Lua backend with the dataset located at the standard path in the plugin directory.

+    You can generate both data formats by running:

+        --
+            bin/fetch-data --format all
+        --  bash

+    This will create both the Lua and CSV versions of the dataset.

 3. Development